On a Bessel function series related to the Riemann xi function: The associated Boundary value problem

 This can be shown through the standard separation of variable method [11, pg.316].
 Alternatively, one can show this through the known relations

-The growth condition $\lim_{r\rightarrow\infty}u(r,t)=0,$ may also be included in this problem, but $u(r',0)=0$ can not be satisfied for any $r'\in(0,\infty).$ This can be interpreted to mean that the initial temperature $u(r, 0)$ can never be $0,$ no matter the size of chosen radius $r'.$ The general solution to (2.1) with $u(r',0)=0,$ may be found in [11, pg.317, eq.(10)], and should be compared with (2.2).
+The growth condition $\lim_{r\rightarrow\infty}u(r,t)=0,$ may also be included in this problem, but $u(r,0)=0$ can not be satisfied for any $r>2\pi.$ The initial temperature satisfies $-1<u(r,0)<1$ since $n\ge1$ and $|J_0(x)|\le1.$ For example, if $r=3\pi$ then $n=1,$ and On the other hand $u(7,0)>0.$ Consequently, since the Bessel function is oscillatory, the exponential component dampens terms so that $u(r,t)$ for $t>0$ may possibly be larger than the initial temperature.
+For example, it can be seen using [14, pg.684], $J_0(9.42)=-0.1803648$ which is very close to $J_0(3\pi).$ At time $t=5/\kappa$ we can approximate $u(3\pi,5/\kappa)$ to be nearly $-0.0012$ by multiplying $J_0(9.42)$ by $e^{-5}.$ Since further terms are very small due to the dampening exponential component, $u(3\pi,0)<u(3\pi,5/\kappa)<0.$ Therefore, the boundary value problem represents temperature in a cylinder with radius $2\pi(n+1),$ $n\ge1,$ which is oscillatory within $(-1,1)$ as time passes.
+The general solution to (2.1) with initial temperature $u(r,0)=0,$ was documented in [14, pg.616] and is attributed there to Fourier.
+The detailed solution by separation of variables may be found in [11, pg.317, eq.(10)], and should be compared with (2.2).